GowriSankhar04/Indian-Snake-species-classification/README.md

--> Contains python code for training the RESNET model to classify Indian snake species \n -> Prediction gives the details about the predicted snake -> The Front-end UI and Backend codes are also available -> Developed as a multilingual mobile application and launched in playstore (closed testing)
+-> Contains python code for training the RESNET model to classify Indian snake species
+-> Prediction gives the details about the predicted snake
+-> The Front-end UI and Backend codes are also available
+-> Developed as a multilingual mobile application and launched in playstore (closed testing)